hiilsof/todo-app/README.md

 uuidv4
 git

+# To implement
-I'll add CSS to make it look better :)
+- add CSS to make it look better

+# React App

+made with react framework

 # Getting Started with Create React App